Compare Your Options!

 Why typical ketamine infusions only provide short term relief –

 The good news is that if you are suffering with depression and anxiety, you may have a rapid response.
 Then, to make the ketamine effect last a little longer than just a few days, up to five or more additional infusions are necessary.
 Now the bad news; even with 6 or more repeated ketamine infusions the beneficial effects are only temporary, usually lasting 3-4 weeks before you need another infusion.
 So, while the standard ketamine infusion can be very effective initially, clearly it does not lead to long term relief or remission of symptoms.
-Still, if nothing has helped you in the past and this does then that is still a great benefit.
+Still, if nothing has helped you in the past then that is still a great benefit.
 However, we view this as a “band-aid” type of approach, requiring ongoing monthly infusions to keep feeling better but not providing any long-term benefits.
 Why doesn’t it last longer?

 Why doesn’t it last longer?